Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/GettingStarted.md

 # Getting Started with OUDS

-Howto: Add the package as dependancy, and import libraries
+How to add the package as dependency, and import libraries

-**More details coming soon.**
+❗**More details coming soon.**❗

 ## Integrate OUDS